CopenhagenToLondon/Knowledgebase/README.md

 * [CV examples from top universities](https://graduateships.com/4-cv-templates-used-by-harvard-stanford-mckinsey-goldman-sachs/)
 * [Get someone to check your CV](https://www.topresume.com/)

-## VBA & Excel
-For some odd reason, there isn't a lot of VBA code packed up neatly, like with Python, R or C++.
-So I'll be packaging some of my own solutions at some point.

-[VBA tutorial points](https://www.tutorialspoint.com/vba/index.htm) One of four webpages I frequent to solve VBA problems or find interesting code for projects.

-[Excel-easy](https://www.excel-easy.com/vba.html) This one was shared with me, through the group of student tutors I'm part of at DJØF.

-[Excel champs](https://excelchamps.com/vba/) I use this one for medium level stuff, but it can be a bit difficult to find things here.

-[Mr. excel](https://www.mrexcel.com/board/) This one is a forum and it has quite a lot of extra stuff, I usually use it for more difficult stuff.

-### IT tools developed for Excel
-[RegressIT](https://regressit.com/index.html)  A regression add-in for linear regression and multivariate data analysis

 ## Youtube videos and channels
 * Option pricing Youtube Video [[link]](https://youtu.be/eG_aRPy1KVE?si=LYZwbHKxQskfN9IM&t=1)
 * Stochastic differential equations [[link]](https://www.youtube.com/watch?v=qdbkvD4N-us)